whichjdk/whichjdk.com/README.md

 [Releases](http://dragonwell-jdk.io) |
 [Docker Images](https://github.com/alibaba/dragonwell11/wiki/Use-Dragonwell-11-docker-images)

-Same applies for Alibaba.

-They provide an OpenJDK build which includes back ports and some _extra features_.
+Alibaba provides an OpenJDK build which includes back ports and some _extra features_.

 ⛔️ Do not use _Alibaba Dragonwell_, unless you are forced by your government.